 WHERE TO SEE MY AVAILABLE PAINTINGS: My paintings can be found at Skyeworks Gallery in Portree on the Isle of Skye.
 Pieces still in my studio are viewable by arrangement.

-MEET ME: I’m in Skyeworks most Saturdays.
-Do pop in and say hello, or email me to arrange a meeting over a coffee or at Skyeworks Gallery in Portree, or to visit my studio.
+MEET ME: I’m in Skyeworks on random days.
+Email me to arrange a meeting over a coffee or at Skyeworks Gallery in Portree, or to visit my studio.

 WHY do I occasionally call it the Mat Cat Art Studio rather than the Isle of Skye Art Studio?
 Because there’s invariably at least one cat from the studio posse keeping an eye on what I’m doing, no matter what time of day it is!